in28minutes/deploy-spring-boot-to-azure/README.md

 ## Course Overview

 In this course, we deploy a variety of Spring Boot Applications to the Cloud:
-- REST APIs - Hello World and Todo - Jar
+- REST APIs - Hello World and Todo - JAR
-- Todo Web Application War
+- Todo Web Application WAR
 - Full Stack Application with React and Spring Boot
 - Single Container with REST API
 - Multi Container with Todo REST API talking to MySQL

 This course would be a perfect first step as an introduction to Azure and the Cloud.

-You will learn about automating deployments with TODO and creating a continuous delivery pipeline with TODO.
-You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Azure Web Apps.
+You will learn about automating deployments with Azure and creating a continuous delivery pipeline with Azure DevOps.
+You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Azure App Service.

-You will be using a number of Azure Services - TODO.
+You will be using a number of Azure Services - Azure App Service, Azure Web Apps, Azure DevOps, Azure Database for MySQL Services, Resource Groups, Azure App Service Plans and Azure Subscriptions.

-You will be using deploying a variety of projects to Azure (Azure).
+You will be using deploying a variety of Java Spring Boot projects to Azure (Azure).
 These projects are created with  React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.

 ## What you'll learn
 - You will Learn the Fundamentals of Azure from Zero, no previous experience required
 - You will learn to deploy Spring Boot REST API to Azure with Azure Web Apps
-- You will learn to deploy Java, Spring Boot Full Stack Applications to Azure with Azure Web Apps and S3
+- You will learn to deploy Java, Spring Boot Full Stack Applications to Azure with Azure App Service
-- You will be using a number of Azure Services - EC2, S3, Azure CodePipeLine, Azure CodeBuild, SQS, IAM, CloudWatch.
+- You will be using a number of Azure Services - Azure App Service, Azure Web Apps, Azure DevOps, Azure Database for MySQL Services.
 - You will learn to deploy containerized Java Spring Boot applications to Azure
-- You will learn to create a continuous delivery pipeline with Azure Code Pipeline
+- You will learn to create a continuous delivery pipeline with Azure DevOps
-- You will learn how to Auto Scale applications based on load as well as deploy multiple instances behind a load balancer using Azure Web Apps.
+- You will learn how to Auto Scale applications based on load as well as deploy multiple instances using Azure Web Apps.
 - You will Join 300,000 Learners having AMAZING LEARNING Experiences with in28Minutes

 ## Requirements